RikDuijm/municipality/README.md

 Expected result: he is redirected to the “add report” page, and the message “Welcome [username]” is shown.
 His username is already filled-in and the user cannot change this.
 Also the date is already filled-in.
 This is changeable.

 1. User (citizen) fills in unknown username but correct password:
-Expected result: receives message “wrong credentials".
+Expected result: user receives message “wrong credentials".

 1. User (citizen) fills in correct username but incorrect password:
-Expected result: receives message “wrong credentials.
+Expected result: user receives message “wrong credentials.

 1. Administrator fills in correct credentials:
 Expected result: he is redirected to an overview of all reported problems.
 This is the administration environment, in which admin may comment on a problem or delete it.
 Regular user cannot reach this.
 Message “Logged in as Admin” is shown.

+*`Please check this environment with the following credentials: Username: admin, Password: admin.`*

 1. Administrator fills in wrong username but correct password:
-Expected result: receives message “wrong credentials.
+Expected result: admin receives message “wrong credentials.

-1. Administrator fills in correct username but incorrect password

-Expected result: receives message “wrong credentials.
+1. Administrator fills in correct username but incorrect password Expected result: admin receives message “wrong credentials.

 **3. Register Functionality**
 1. User chooses a username that already exists: